neonevm/neon-evm.docs/glossary.md

 ---

 ### Account
 An account is a unique identifier and a requirement to interact with Solana.
-Unlike most other cryptocurrencies, transfers are sent to a human readable account name instead of a public key, while keys attributed to the account are used to sign transactions.
+Unlike most other cryptocurrencies, transfers are sent to a human-readable account name instead of a public key, while keys attributed to the account are used to sign transactions.

 ---

 ### Block
 A special structure for recording a group of transactions in the Bitcoin system and similar ones.
 A block consists of a header and a list of transactions.
-The block header includes its own hash, the hash of the previous block, transaction hashes, and additional overhead information.
+The block header includes its hash, the hash of the previous block, transaction hashes, and additional overhead information.

 ---